bozsahin/thebench/README.md

 - <a href="https://www.python.org/">Python 3.8  or above</a>
 - Python module installer <a href="https://pypi.org/project/pip/">pip</a>
-- <a href="https://git-scm.com/downloads">git</a> (actually, git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and follow the instructions here for install.
+- <a href="https://git-scm.com/downloads">git</a> (actually, git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do step 2.
 If you do care about updates, git is safest and easiest).

 TO INSTALL: